The Estonia Song Festival

 I observed that just days earlier, Estonia had celebrated the 20th anniversary of overthrowing Communism peacefully with its “Singing Revolution” and asked Kadi what her country’s history meant to her today.

-“As a history student, it is interesting to see how the second half of 19th century influenced the Singing Revolution.
-For example ärkamisaeg, or “awakening time” was a term used for 19th century, but in 1980s it was used again.
+“As a history student, it is interesting to see how the second half of the 19th century influenced the Singing Revolution.
+For example, ärkamisaeg, or “awakening time” was a term used for the 19th century, but in the 1980s it was used again.
 People were realizing what kind of power they had.
-The other word that was used for the time of Estonian national movement in 19th century was koit or “dawn” and that was also used to describe events of re-independence.”
+The other word that was used for the time of Estonian national movement in the 19th century was koit or “dawn” and that was also used to describe events of re-independence.”

 “But at the same time the Singing Revolution and Soviet occupation are history for me,” she went on.
 “When I was a child I loved to browse an encyclopedia and look at pictures of different flags.
 I always thought that the pages where Estonian, Latvian and Lithuanian flags were located had gone missing, or been ripped out.
 When I learned to read, I discovered that one of those “weird red flags” used to be my homeland’s flag.
 I was surprised.”

 I was touched by this simple and poignant illustration of all the small details that shape identity.
 While I had not grown up with a legacy of invasion and oppression, my own sense of self had gone missing for a period of time, the cumulative result of too many bad choices made for the wrong reasons.
 I had been drawn to Estonia because I admired the patience, resilience and spunk of its people.